danbev/learning-iot/notes/rp.md

 .byte 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00
 .byte 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x4f, 0x31, 0x6b, 0xe0
 ```
+And this assembly file can then be assembled and linked and will then work.
+An
+example can be found in [led.s](../rp/led).

 ### Hook up
 In my case I've got two Pico's and I'm going to use one a programmer and the